slimndap/wp-theatre/readme.txt

 * Basic version of the plugin.

 == Upgrade Notice ==
+= 0.7.4 =
+* Fixed some PHP 5.2 issues that prevented the plugin from activating.
+* Small bugfixes.

 = 0.7.3 =
 * Added support for hidden and custom event tickets statusses.